About the Levy

 In the fall of 2021, the Library received more than 4,600 responses to a public survey we conducted asking Seattle residents about their perceptions of the Library, how Library use had shifted during COVID-19 and preferred Library hours.
 The survey, which was available online and in print at all Library locations, was offered in English, Amharic, Chinese, Oromo, Somali, Spanish, Tigrinya and Vietnamese.

 The sample of responses were largely representative in race, age, and gender of demographics within the city of Seattle.
-Survey responses have helped the Library plan for expanding levy-supported hours, which we will introduce in 2022.
+Survey responses have helped the Library plan for expanding levy-supported hours, which we introduced in 2023.
 Key findings from the survey are included in a two-page summary.
 Thanks to all of our patrons who took the time to fill out the survey and provide us valuable feedback!

 Read the Library Levy Survey Summary